Family Nurse Practitioner Post Master's Certificate

 Program of Study

-The plan of study for the program is individualized for each student dependent upon a student’s acceptance and matriculation into the program and is based upon the student’s previous MSN coursework.
+The plan of study for the program is individualized and depends on students' previous MSN coursework.

 As mentioned above, the plan of study is highly individualized.
 For an idea of the courses that may be required, review the schema for the Family NP Onsite MSN program.